thiccsupreme/flushed2.0test/README.md

 * Checking SARS-COVID19 stats on every country in the world
 * Information about the server the bot is in, and much more!

+#### Bot Information
+> This is a more niche part of my Discord bot, pertaining more to sneaker resellers who use bots.
+I have compiled an expansive array of information about every sneaker/collectible bot out there.

 ## Getting started
 > Once you have added this bot into your server, please use your server's #spam channel or #bot-spam to start setting up your bot.
 * *(For moderators, you will need a #logs channel somewhere in the server so that the bot can maximize it's potential)*.
 The logger detects new members, leaving members, deleted members, and edited messages (more is coming to this soon!).